Call us now:

 Legal framework of permanent residency in Thailand

-Thailand continues to attract a large expatriate population, including a significant number of European and French nationals, due to its favorable climate, developed infrastructure, strategic location in Southeast Asia, and comparatively moderate cost of living.
-For foreign nationals who intend to remain in Thailand on a long-term or permanent basis, Permanent Residency represents the most secure immigration status available short of Thai citizenship.
+Thailand continues to attract a large expatriate population, including many European and French nationals, due to its favorable climate, developed infrastructure, strategic location, and moderate cost of living.
+For those intending to stay long-term or permanently, Permanent Residency (PR) offers the most secure immigration status short of Thai citizenship.

-Permanent residency allows eligible foreign nationals to reside in Thailand indefinitely, without the obligation to renew visas, apply for re-entry permits, or comply with frequent immigration reporting requirements.
-This status offers a level of legal certainty unavailable under temporary or long-term visa regimes.
+PR allows foreign nationals to reside in Thailand indefinitely without needing to renew visas, apply for re-entry permits, or comply with frequent immigration reporting.
+This status provides legal certainty not available under temporary visa regimes.
+However, to maintain PR, residents must not remain outside Thailand for more than 12 consecutive months without a re-entry permit, or their status will be automatically canceled.

-The Immigration Act B.E.
-2522 (1979) regulates permanent residence as a legal immigration status, and its regulations are issued by the Interior Ministry.
-This Act authorizes foreign nationals holding qualifying non-immigrant visas to apply for a residence permit through the Immigration Commission, which operates under the Ministry of Interior.
-Applications are assessed based on legally defined criteria, including the applicant’s professional situation, financial capacity, length and continuity of residence, degree of social integration, work history, and national security considerations.
+Regulated by the Immigration Act B.E.
+2522 (1979), permanent residency allows eligible foreign nationals with qualifying non-immigrant visas to apply through the Immigration Commission.
+Applications are assessed based on criteria such as professional situation, financial capacity, length of stay, social integration, work history, and national security.

-The permanent residency route offers certain advantages, such as not having to renew your visa every year and legal certainty, but it is designed to be exclusive.
-In reality, applicants must demonstrate at least three consecutive years of legal residence with an appropriate non-immigrant visa, a transparent source of income or investments, and a clean legal and tax record.
+While permanent residency offers advantages like not needing to renew your visa annually, it is an exclusive route.
+Applicants must demonstrate at least three consecutive years of legal residence, a transparent source of income or investments, and a clean legal and tax record.

 Table of Contents